cycomachead/snap-manual/contents/an_implementation_of_prototyping_oop.md

 ![image](SnapManual/Image_164.png) ![image](SnapManual/Image_165.png)

 As in the class/instance version, an object is represented as a dispatch procedure that takes a message as its input and reports the corresponding method.
-When an object gets a message, it will ﬁrst look for that keyword in its methods table.
+When an object gets a message, it will first look for that keyword in its methods table.
 If it’s found, the corresponding value is the method we want.
 If not, the object looks in its data table.
 If a value is found there, what the object returns is _not_ that value, but rather a reporter method that, when called, will report the value.
 This means that what an object returns is _always_ a method.

 If the object has neither a method nor a datum with the desired name, but it does have a parent, then the parent (that is, the parent’s dispatch procedure) is invoked with the message as its input.
 Eventually, either a match is found, or an object with no parent is found; the latter case is an error, meaning that the user has sent the object a message not in its repertoire.

-Messages can take any number of inputs, as in the class/instance system, but in the prototyping version, every method automatically gets the object to which the message was originally sent as an extra ﬁrst input.
+Messages can take any number of inputs, as in the class/instance system, but in the prototyping version, every method automatically gets the object to which the message was originally sent as an extra first input.
 We must do this so that if a method is found in the parent (or grandparent, etc.) of the original recipient, and that method refers to a variable or method, it will use the child’s variable or method if the child has its own version.

 The clone of block below takes an object as its input and makes a child object.
 It should be considered as an internal part of the implementation; the preferred way to make a child of an object is to send that object a clone message.